ajhb/stp/README.md

     - runstp_import(module_path)
         Function to import templates in test cases with access to runstp objects within the module.
 This function allows reuse of code across test scripts.
-        Takes module_path as input, a string containing the path of the module being imported, relative to <STP install location>.
+        Takes: module_path as input, a string containing the path of the module being imported, relative to <STP install location>.
         Returns: Nothing

     - platform
         This variable provides an abstraction of the device being tested, it is initialized to a pexpect object that uses a serial connection to communicate with the board being tested.
 With this variable the test script is able to send strings to board via platform.send(..), platform.sendline(...), etc and wait for other strings from the board via platform.expect(....) for more information see http://pexpect.sourceforge.net/pexpect.html and http://www.noah.org/wiki/pexpect

+    - platform_setup
+        This variable provides all the information defined in the bench file for the platform being used, in other words it gives the used access to all the attributes defined in the bench file for the board being tested inside the test script

+    - get_log_path(file_name)
+        This function returns the path of the logs folder/file created for the test case.
+        Takes: file_name (optional): the name of the file that to be included in the path
+        Returns: the path of the log file is file name is specified, otherwise returns the path of the log folder created for the test case

+    - get_equipment(equipment_info)
+        This function allows the user to create an instance of a test equipment object in a test case.
+        Takes: equipment_info an EquipmentInfo object
+        Returns: An object of the class specified in the driver_class_name property of the equipment_info passed as argument.

     - power_cotroller
         This variable provides an abstraction to an equipment that controls the power supply/switch used to power cycle/reset the device being tested.
 This object